Skip to main content

 The Invention of the Decorticator

 That all changed in the 1930s with the arrival of the hemp decorticator.
 This machine could mechanically strip the tough outer fibers from the stalk, processing hemp far faster than human labor ever could.
-Hemp Basics describes it as a turning point — a tool that could have put hemp on par with cotton and timber in terms of industrial scalability.
+It was a turning point — a tool that could have put hemp on par with cotton and timber in terms of industrial scalability.

 The invention was so promising that Popular Mechanics magazine famously referred to hemp as the “Billion-Dollar Crop” in its February 1938 issue (source).
 The article painted a picture of hemp as the miracle raw material of the future.